 We reconstructed the target’s stimuli and adjusted it to an online Qualtrics survey based on the information provided in the article.
 We reached out to the author of the target article and are very grateful for the materials she provided which were very helpful in our reconstruction of the studies.

 Participants indicated their consent, with four questions confirming their eligibility, understanding, and agreement with study terms, which they must answer with a “yes” and required responses in order to proceed to the study.
-Three of the four questions also served as attention checks, with the options order being rotated (yes, no, not sure).
-They then proceeded to Study 3 and Studies 4 and 5 combined, in random order.
+Three of the four questions also served as attention checks, with the options order being rotated (yes, no, not sure) indicating confirmation of: (1) paying close attention to details and answering subsequent questions carefully, (2) agreement to having to answer attention and comprehension checks, and (3) being a native English speaker born, raised, and currently located in the US.
+Failing any of the three attention questions meant that the participants did not indicate consent and therefore could not embark on the study.
+These were followed by writing a statement indicating that they understand and agree and terms, which participants had to write correctly in order to proceed, with as many attempts as needed.
+Upon completion of these steps, participants proceeded to begin the survey with Study 3 and Studies 4 and 5 combined, presented in random order.

 In Study 3, participants were randomly assigned in one of two conditions: donation versus price.
 In the donation condition, participants indicated the amount of money they were willing to donate for completing charity runs of a specific distance, ranging from 1 to 20 miles.
 In the price condition, participants indicated the smallest amount of money they would require to run the specific distance again varying from 1 mile to 20 miles.
 In both, participants were randomly assigned to rate only one distance, from 1 to 20 miles.